win102nett/super-Class/README.md

         private $education;
       }

-      /* Create a primary constructor and initialize the name, experience, language and education to a value.*/
+ /* b.
+Create a primary constructor and initialize the name, experience, language and education to a value.*/

       public __construct($name, $experience, $lang, $education){